2006 Houston Astros season: May—June

+Andy Pettitte tossed a three-hit shutout on May 14, his lowest-hit complete game as a member of the Astros, and fifth of his career of three hits or fewer.
+Pettitte (3–4) whiffed seven and earned a game score of 76.
+Lance Berkman (13) and Morgan Ensberg (12) each went deep as the Astros prevailed, 3–0, over the Colorado Rockies.

 On the verge of losing their sixth consecutive game on May 28, Houston trailed the Pittsburgh Pirates 4–0 heading into the ninth inning.
 The tied the score thanks in part to two bases-loaded wallsk, and in the 10th inning, Preston Wilson hit the walk-off single to win the game for the Astros.

 The Astros and right-hander Roger Clemens agreed to terms on May 31 that brought him back to Houston for the final four months of the season.
 The total value of the contract amounted to $22 million.
 Clemens started 19 games and posted a 2.30 earned run average (ERA).

+Lance Berkman connected for his 200th career home run on June 21, a solo shot in the bottom of the first at Minute Maid Park off Carlos Silva.
+During the bottom of the eighth, Jason Lane singled in Preston Wilson for the go-ahead run.
+Dan Wheeler (1–4) tossed a scoreless eighth to earn his first victory of the season while, in the ninth, Brad Lidge struck out the side to close out his 19th save and preserve the Astros' 4–3 victory over the Minnesota Twins.

 On June 25, the Chicago White Sox nearly completed a comeback with Houston ahead, 9–2, after eight strong innings from Roy Oswalt.
 The Astros won, 10–9 in the 13th inning via an RBI triple from Adam Everett.
 Tadahito Iguchi, who belted a three-run home run, started the comeback for Chicago.

+July: Pre-All-Star break

+On July 3, Lance Berkman homered from both sides of the plate, becoming just the second Astro do so twice during the same season, succeeding Kevin Bass on August 3 and September 2, 1987.